Enabling Secure Boot

-Do the following at your own risk, we are not responsible for any issues with your PC.
+⚠️Any changes to your BIOS are made at your own risk, we are not responsible for any issues with your PC.
+If you are not familiar with making changes in your BIOS we recommend contacting a professional.

 How to check your current settings

-- In the System Information window, BIOS Mode value should be UEFI and Secure Boot State should be On
+• In the System Information window, BIOS Mode should display UEFI and Secure Boot State should be set to On

 How to update your settings

-If your BIOS Mode is set to Legacy, you need to check if your OS Drive is formatted as MBR or GPT.
-If it is MBR, you will need to convert it to GPT before setting your BIOS Mode to UEFI.
-Please see this video for information on how to check your drive, and this video on converting your drive to GPT.
-Doing this yourself is at your own risk and could prevent your computer from booting if not done correctly.
+Before any other steps, you must ensure your BIOS mode is set to UEFI - to do so, first check if your OS drive is formatted correctly, using this video.
+If it is formatted as MBR, make sure to watch this video on converting your drive to GPT.
+This change is performed at your own risk and could prevent your computer from booting if not done correctly.
 If in doubt, please contact a professional.

-Changing your BIOS Mode to UEFI depends on your motherboard, please check your manufacturer website to find out how to do so.
+Changing your BIOS Mode to UEFI depends on your motherboard, please check your manufacturer’s website to find out how to do so.

 Once your BIOS mode is correctly set to UEFI, you should be able to enable Secure Boot.